etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

 layer is not supported by the function that loads images in Jasper Reports.

   * If you want to use the ShowImage function, you need to make the expression image look like:
-    * org.openbravo.erpCommon.utility.Utility.showImage("IMAGEID")
+    * `org.openbravo.erpCommon.utility.Utility.showImage("IMAGEID")`

 IMAGEID needs to be the UUID of the image you want to show.
 You could set this value using a Jasper parameter.

   * If you want to use the ShowImageLogo function to show one of the logos, you have several options.
     * This one will show the Company logo at System level:
-        * org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanylogin")
+        * `org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanylogin")`
     * This one will show the Company log at Client level (the client used will be the one the user logged at):
-        * org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanymenu")
+        * `org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanymenu")`
     * This one will show the Company logo at Organization level:
-        * org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanydoc", "ORGANIZATIONID")
+        * `org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanydoc", "ORGANIZATIONID")`

 ORGANIZATIONID needs to be the UUID of the Organization whose log you want to show.
 You could set this value using a Jasper argument.
-An example could be *org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanydoc", "4387D62C6486481AB3D148442A6AD34E")* being 4387D62C6486481AB3D148442A6AD34E the organization ID.
+An example could be `org.openbravo.erpCommon.utility.Utility.showImageLogo("yourcompanydoc","4387D62C6486481AB3D148442A6AD34E")̣` being `4387D62C6486481AB3D148442A6AD34E` the organization ID.

 ##  Registering the Report in Application Dictionary